decentespresso/de1app/documentation/decent_user_interface.md

 > >**%NS**: The page namespace, if defined.

 > >**%x0, %y0, %x1, %y1**: top-left and botton-right [coordinates](#dui_coordinates) of the button rectangle.

+>**-pressfill**  _color_and_times_list_

+>**-pressoutline**  _color_and_times_list_

+> >A sequence of consecutive fill/outline colors and times.
+Odd values are colors and even values are delay times in millisecons.
+When the button is pressed, the fill/outline color is changed to the first color in the list, then after the following delay the second color, and so on.
+If the last value is a time, reverts to the original color, if the last value is a color, that will be the final color.

 >**-label**  _text_